Kuntao: Styles

 In Malaysia, the word kuntao is currently most common in Sarawak but the art itself is widely practiced throughout the country.
 Both the internal and external systems are well-represented.
 Most are of Hokkien, Cantonese, Hakka, or Yunnan origin (the latter known in Malay as Lian Yunan).
 Among the oldest are southern Saolim and the three major internal schools (neijia), all of which strongly influenced local silat.
-Luohanquan (Arhat fist) and Yang-style Thaikek dominate.
+Luohanquan (Arhat fist) and Thaikek dominate.
 The Chuga Siulam (Chu family Shaolin or phoenix-eye fist) school of Penang is the lineage-holder of the discipline and traces directly back to the art's founders.
 Wengchun (Wing Chun) has become increasingly popular since the early 20th century.
 Five Ancestors Fist is practiced mainly in the south and is known locally as Gochoh.
 It is the most pervasive style of kuntao in Singapore and the Philippines, though Thaikek is also commonly practiced.
 Singapore is known for both Hainanese styles as well as Cantonese Hunggakun, particularly the Tiger And Crane form.

 Kuntao in Sarawak (spelled locally as kuntau) was disseminated by Sino-Iban and adopted by the wider Iban people.
 Masters are addressed as guro and the training area is an outdoor space called kelang.
 Kuntau remains guarded by secrecy today, seldom shown to the public and rarely taught outside the community.
 Though traditionally passed within the family, kuntau has dwindled in popularity among the young.
 There are currently only 24 kelang statewide and 14 styles remain.
 This includes Lang Nginau, Tepis Memaloh, and Sinding Ujan Panas.
 The styles known as Spring 12 and Spring 24 closely resemble Wing Chun.
 As with Lian Padukan, they trace back to a Chinese man from Yunnan.
 In 2017 the National Iban Kuntau Association (Nika) was formed to preserve Iban kuntau, and has approved selected patterns to be displayed to the public.

 Kuntao in the Philippines is spelled as kuntaw.
 Some styles usually trace their lineage to a Buddhist monk named Darmon (based on the Bodhidharma legend) who fled China for Indonesia during the 13th century Mongol invasion.
 Ngochokun (wuzuquan) and Pakuazen (baguazhang) are prominent while Thaikek (taijiquan) is mainly practiced as a health exercise.
-Both kuntaw and silat additionally exist as a dance-like Filipino performance art, while the combative aspect was passed down privately from parent to child.
+Both kuntaw and silat additionally exist as a dance-like Filipino (or exclusively Muslim Mindanao peoples for clarity's sake) performance art, while the combative aspect was passed down privately from parent to child.
 A notable example of this was Carlito A. Lanada, Sr. who inherited the art of Kuntaw Lima Lima.
 He is the son of Yong Iban Lanada, whose father, Yuyong Huenyo came from the Tausug tribe in the southern Muslim island of Mindanao.